Breaking Free from Smartphone Addiction - Concrete Steps to End Unconscious Habits

 Variable-Ratio Reinforcement Schedule

 Smartphone notifications, social media "likes," and incoming emails are "rewards that arrive unpredictably" - what psychology calls a "variable-ratio reinforcement schedule," the most addictive reward pattern.
 Operating on the same principle as slot machines, the expectation that "something good might happen the next time I check" drives the repeated behavior of picking up the phone.
+Precisely because a reward is not received every time, the expectation of "next time" never fades, and the checking behavior continues to be reinforced.

 The Dopamine Loop

 Every time you encounter new information, the brain releases dopamine.
 Social media feeds are designed to scroll infinitely, so "just a little more" never ends.
 This design is not accidental; as former Google design ethicist Tristan Harris has pointed out, it is intentionally engineered to capture maximum user attention.
-(Books on digital addiction can deepen your understanding)
+Books on digital addiction can deepen your understanding.

 Five Strategies for Building a Healthy Relationship with Your Phone